vrothberg/vgrep/README.md

 - Please refer to (git) grep manuals for further information.

-###Show indexed location
+###Show Indexed Location

 To visit a specific location pass **'--show INDEX'**.  vgrep will then open the location pointed to by *INDEX* with the editor that is set in your *enviroment*.  vgrep defaults to *vim* if the *EDITOR* environment variable is not set.

 ``` bash
 [~/linux/kernel/irq]$ export EDITOR=gedit